The Dark Web is a secret part of the World Wide Web that is frequently accessed by terrorists, pedophiles, and criminals of all kinds.

 Darkint Suite’s data feeds can be integrated into applications through an API.
 The DarkOwl service is a threat intelligence database; it does not monitor infrastructure or network traffic.
 Companies subscribing to DarkOwl will also need threat protection and data loss protection software to fully protect their systems.

 The ACID Cyber Intelligence service gathers threat intelligence from social networks, criminal sites, chat systems, the Deep Web, and the Dark Web.
-The information found from these sources allows the service to warn its customers of any threats that may be about to occur and also of any data leaks have occurred.
+The information found from these sources allows the service to warn its customers of any threats that may be about to occur and also of any data leaks that have occurred.

 The data searches are performed by web bots and so they continue to operate around the clock.
 The data type that the threat intelligence system looks for include account credentials, e-mail addresses and email contents, domain names, payment card data, intellectual property, insider information, personal information about employees, and mentions of the company and its employees in the context of threats.

 Customers of the service get access to an account-protected dashboard where alerts are displayed when cyber threat intelligence related to that has been identified.
-This information is sent to the console as soon as it is encountered and it also sent to a key contact at the client company via email.
+This information is sent to the console as soon as it is encountered and it is also sent to a key contact at the client company via email.

 The Dashlane Business package is a complete account protection service.
-It includes password protection, secure file storage, and Dark Web scanning.
+It includes password protection, secure file storage, and Dark Web site scanning.
 The scanner looks for login credentials, credit card numbers, Social Security numbers, phone numbers, and postal and IP addresses – all both for the company and for its employees.

-This is a cloud-based service and it includes access to the Dashlane customer dashboard through a browser or a mobile app.
+This is a cloud-based service and it includes access to the Dashlane customer dashboard through a browser or a mobile device app.
 When a customer signs up for the service, the Dashlane bots perform an initial Dark Web sweep to discover all existing data about that business.
 From then on, the company’s identity will be part of the search bot’s target terms and if any new instances of corporate data arise, the Dashlane system notifies that customer immediately.
 Alerts appear in the dashboard and are also sent out by email.

 Have I Been Pwned? is a Clear Web site that performs free searches of the Deep Web and the Dark Web for personal or business information.
 It isn’t necessary to sign up for an account, you just need to enter an email address in the single input field on the service’s Home page.